-This is the largest exhibition to date to focus on the groundbreaking and emblematic early work of one of Pop’s most widely admired artists.
-Bringing together nearly 300 pieces from collections around the world, Claes Oldenburg: The Sixties showcases a broad range of the artist’s sculptures—including prized works from the Walker Art Center’s collection such as Upside Down City (1962), Shoestring Potatoes Spilling from a Bag (1966), and Three-Way Plug—Scale A, Soft, Brown (1975).
-It also highlights his key role in Happenings and other interdisciplinary performance art of the early 1960s.
+This is the largest exhibition to date to focus on the early work of one of Pop’s most widely admired artists.
+Bringing together nearly 300 pieces from collections around the world, Claes Oldenburg: The Sixties showcases a broad range of the artist’s sculptures—including prized works from the Walker Art Center’s collection such as Upside Down City (1962) and Shoestring Potatoes Spilling from a Bag (1966).
+The show also highlights Oldenburg’s key role in Happenings and other interdisciplinary performance art of the early 1960s.

-Organizing curator: Achim Hochdörfer, MUMOK (Museum Moderner Kunst Stiftung Ludwig), Vienna
+Organizing curator: Achim Hochdörfer, MUMOK (Museum moderner Kunst Stiftung Ludwig Wien)

 Walker coordinating curator: Siri Engberg